 Sherry 1-8 weeks

-How to Tell if Wine Has Gone Bad
+How To Tell If Wine Is Bad

 • Dry cork: A dry cork is the first sign of oxidation which, over time, changes the wine’s flavor completely.